 You will be well on your way to earning more as you incorporate these four bits of advice for women and salary negotiation.

-Note from Anna: I also asked Katie this one last question that I get all the time.
+Note from Anna: I also asked Katie this last question that I get all the time.

 Anna: One question I have for you since this is your specialty, what do you do if they absolutely require your desired salary and won’t move further without that salary?